Lithops verruculosa Nel

 Lithops inae, Lithops verruculosa var. glabra, Lithops verruculosa var. verruculosa

-Lithops verruculosa is a small, stemless succulent with bodies composed of a pair of fleshy leaves.
-The bodies are up to 1.4 inches (3.5 cm) tall, up to 1 inch (2.5 cm) wide, grey or beige, tinged with pink, yellow, light brown, lilac, green, or blue.
-Flowers are in a huge range of colors, from white, cream, yellow, light orange, pink, rose to bronze, often with a contrasting tint or inner ring of orange, rose-pink, mauve, or magenta, which may extend up onto the stamens.
+Lithops verruculosa is a small stemless succulent with bodies composed of a pair of fleshy leaves.
+The bodies are grey or beige, tinged with pink, yellow, light brown, lilac, green, or blue.
+They are up to 1.4 inches (3.5 cm) tall and up to 1 inch (2.5 cm) wide.
+Flowers are in a wide range of colors, from white, cream, yellow, light orange, pink, rose to bronze, often with a contrasting tint or inner ring of orange, rose-pink, mauve, or magenta, which may extend up onto the stamens.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).